savita-aher/MovieTrackerApp/README.md

 # Movie Tracker App

 A simple web application built with Node.js and Express.js that allows users to track movies they want to watch, are currently watching, or have already watched.
-This project was created as part of a Node and Express assessment to demonstrate RESTful API design, middleware usage, and dynamic view rendering with EJS.
+This project is created as part of a Node and Express assessment to demonstrate RESTful API design, middleware usage, and dynamic view rendering with templating engines EJS .

 ## Features